huzuner/variant-discovery-from-RNA-seq-data/README.md

 *STAR uses genome index files that must be saved in unique directories.
 The human genome index was built from the FASTA file hg19.fa as follows:

-genomeDir=/path/to/genome
+'genomeDir=/path/to/genome
 mkdir $genomeDir
-STAR --runMode genomeGenerate --genomeDir $genomeDir --genomeFastaFiles genome.fa\ --runThreadN <n>
+STAR --runMode genomeGenerate --genomeDir $genomeDir --genomeFastaFiles genome.fa\ --runThreadN <n>'

 *Alignments are executed as follows: